sjourdan/vagrant-docker-ucp/README.md

 $ export REGISTRY_EMAIL=email@
 ```

-Then launch the UCP replica fully configured by joining it to the cluster, with the UCP admin credentials correctly set, the master URL and SHA1 fingerprint and the node IP adresses (192.168.100.52):
+Then launch the UCP replica fully configured by joining it to the cluster, with the UCP admin credentials correctly set, the master URL and SHA1 fingerprint and the node IP adresses (192.168.100.51 and 192.168.100.52):

 ```bash
 $ docker run --rm -it \